 Via the mapping you’re able to set up no go zones, like a kids play area for example.
 The battery was generally powerful enough to tackle just about my whole house with 120mins on offer.
 This is subject to how you use the seven cleaning modes and three suction levels.

-Via the LS Robot app, it’s easy to schedule or set up a timer, select the cleaning mode and select a custom cleaning area.
-Smart connectivity is looked after by the Google Assistant and Alexa that allows for voice control.
+Via the LS Robot app, it’s easy to schedule or set up a timer, select the cleaning mode and choose a custom cleaning area.
+Smart connectivity is looked after by the Google Assistant and Alexa, allowing for voice control.

 It also has a mopping function with washable pads, although the built-in water tank is rather small.

-The only real problems I had with the R50 was occasiolly it would struggle to mount joining ribs on my bamboo floors.
+The only real problem’s I had with the R50 was occasionally it would struggle to mount joining ribs on my bamboo floors.
 It also only has one spinning side brush, to flick dirt out of corners.
 Most have two.